-In the very early days, computer monitors were just TVs, but then the HD revolution happened.
-Now we've got large 4K Ultra HD TVs with multiple HDMI 2.0 connections that cost less than a good monitor.
-Can you just use a 4K TV for PC gaming in place of a display, and would you want to?
+In the early days of computing, monitors were just TVs.
+Then the HD revolution happened and monitors really came to the fore.
+Now we're coming full circle again and we're spoiled for choice when it comes to massive 4K and even 8K TVs with multiple HDMI 2.1 connections that cost less than a top-end monitor.
+Can you just use one of the best gaming TVs in place of a display, and possibly more importantly, would you actually want to?

 For input, a lapboard for your keyboard and mouse, along with wireless peripherals, are almost required.
 Just note that the ergonomics of sitting on a couch with a lapboard are often much worse than sitting in a good computer chair at a desk.
 There's a reason consoles use game controllers.
 Learning to play most PC games with a controller and only keeping the keyboard and mouse around for occasional use is a good approach.

 One nice benefit of HDTVs is that they almost universally have much better speakers than computer monitors.
 The computer displays I've used that have audio often include small speakers that are lacking in volume and quality—they can work in a pinch, but games and movies won't sound as good.
-TV speakers aren't necessarily the greatest solution, but they're larger and produce better bass response overall, and if you're not a stickler for 5.1 surround speakers you can easily live with TV audio output on your desk.
+TV speakers aren't perfect, but you can easily live with TV audio output on your desk.

 With the above information in hand, you can now decide whether a TV as your PC display is the right choice for you.
 There's no universal answer here, but with the improved quality of TVs and lower prices, plus the ability to use your PC as the center of your home theater, it's certainly worth a look.